-Comrade Mao Tse-tung in a 1941 report to a cadres' meeting summed up a situation which existed then in China in a way that speaks to many of the problems facing us: "We have not done systematic and thorough work in collecting and studying materials on (our conditions), and we are lacking in a climate of investigation and study of objective reality. . . .
-To be crude and careless, to indulge in verbiage, to rest content with a smattering of knowledge-such is the extremely bad style of work that still exists among many comrades . . . " To correct these shortcomings Mao proposed, in this essay called "Reform Our Study", that extensive study of current conditions, study of history, and the study of international revolutionary experience be undertaken.
+Comrade Mao Tse-tung in a 1941 report to a cadres' meeting summed up a situation which existed then in China in a way that speaks to many of the problems facing us: "...we have not done systematic and thorough work in collecting and studying materials on (our conditions), and we are lacking in a climate of investigation and study of objective reality. ...To be crude and careless, to indulge in verbiage, to rest content with a smattering of knowledge--such is the extremely bad style of work that still exists among many comrades..."
+To correct these shortcomings Mao proposed, in this essay called "Reform Our Study", that extensive study of current conditions, study of history, and the study of international revolutionary experience be undertaken.
 It was here that Mao's famous dictum "no investigation, no right to speak!" was invoked.

-In recent months, the growing antiimperialist and anti-racist motion of the black liberation movement has resulted in growing awareness and discussion inside the academy and inside of organizations of black intellectuals and scholars of the two-headed monster which stands in the way of our freedom-Racism and Imperialism.
-November 1973 conference on "Crisis, Conflict and Change: The Caribbean in the 1970's" sponsored by the Afro-American Studies Program at Fisk University provided a forum for a full and critical exploration of imperialism and foreign domination in the Caribbean.
-The African Heritage Studies Association, at its annual conference in New York in April, 1974, co-sponsored along with the African Liberation Support Committee, a symposium on "Imperialism and Black People in the 1970's."
-A similar symposium was presented at the Atlanta conference of the National Conference of Black Political Scientists in May 1974.
-Similar discussions on imperialism and black people were scheduled for conferences of the Association of Black Psychologists, the Association for the Study of Afro-American Life and History, and the African Studies Association.
+In recent months, the growing anti-imperialist and anti-racist motion of the Black liberation movement has resulted in growing awareness and discussion inside the academy and inside of organizations of Black intellectuals and scholars of the two-headed monster which stands in the way of our freedom---RACISM AND IMPERIALISM.
+A November 1973 conference on "Crisis, Conflict and Change: The Caribbean in the 1970's sponsored by the Afro-American Studies Program at Fisk University provided a forum for a full and critical exploration of imperialism and foreign domination in the Caribbean.
+The African Heritage Studies Association, at its annual conference in New York in April, co-sponsored along with the African Liberation Support Committee, a symposium on "Imperialism and Black People in the 1970's" was presented at the Atlanta conference of the National Conference of Black Political Scientists in May.
+Similar discussions on imperialism and Black people are scheduled for upcoming conferences of the Association of Black Psychologists, the Association for the Study of Afro-American Life and History, and the African Studies Association.

 There is, however, an opposite tendency which we must not ignore.
-And that is the tendency to ignore these essential issues in the struggle of our people for justice, peace, and freedom and to continue or to enter into new and unprincipled "detentes" with many of the same forces which have served as intellectual arms of the ruling class of U.S. imperialism in the exploitation and oppression of black people.
+And that is the tendency to ignore these essential issues in the struggle of our people for justice, peace, and freedom and to continue or to enter into new and unprincipled "detentes" with many of the same forces which have served as intellectual arms of the ruling class of U.S. imperialism in the exploitation and oppression of Bl ck people.

-In such a critical period as the one in which we find ourselves, there is an urgent need to focus all our intellectual and material resources on the full and all-sided investigation of the principal enemies of the black liberation movement-imperialism and racism.
-This focus will provide a base for developing force that is now seriously underdeveloped in the growing assault of the black masses against U.S. monopoly capitalism and imperialsim: an ideologically clear and militant anti-imperialist, anti-racist black intelligentsia.

-This sector of the black liberation struggle must begin to struggle as militantly in the research, production nad dissemination of knowledge as black workers are struggling on the job.
-To guide this important work, we must develop an anti-imperialist, anti-racist agenda for black intellectual work and we must propogate the insights and information which result by developing course curricula, organizing collective research projects, and publications.
+In such a critical period as the one in which we find ourselves, there is an urgent need to focus all our intellectual and material resources on the full and all-sided investigation of the principle enemies of the Black liberation movement-imperialism and racism.
+This focus will provide a base for developing force that is now seriously underdeveloped in the growing assault of the Black masses against U.S. monopoly capitalism and imperialism: an ideologically clear and militant anti-imperialist, anti-racist Black intelligentsia.
+This sector of the Black liberation struggle must begin to struggle as militantly in the research, production and dissemination of knowledge as Black workers are struggling on the job.
+To guide this important work, we must develop an anti-imperialist, anti-racist agenda for Black intellectual work and we must propogate the insights and information which result by developing course curricula, organizing collective research projects, and publications.

-To facilitate this process of developing greater understanding of imperialism and racism-the principal enemies of black liberation-and to focus our resources toward this end, we put forth the following proposal for an intensive and extensive yearlong program of study and struggle around the general theme of Imperialism and Black Liberation.
+To facilitate this process of developing greater understanding of imperialism and racism-the principle enemies of Black liberation-and to focus our resources toward this end, we put forth the following proposal for an intensive and extensive year-long program of study and struggle around the general theme of IMPERIALISM